getify/You-Dont-Know-JS/async & performance/ch3.md

 In other words, once my *future value* was ready, I exchanged my promise for the value for the value itself.

 But there's another possible outcome.
 They call my order number, but when I go to retrieve my cheeseburger, the cashier regretfully informs me, "I'm sorry, but we appear to be all out of cheeseburgers."
-Setting aside the customer frustration of this scenario for a moment, we can see an important characteristic of *future values*: they can either be a success message, or a failure/error.
+Setting aside the customer frustration of this scenario for a moment, we can see an important characteristic of *future values*: they can either indicate a success or failure.

 Every time I order a cheeseburger, I know that I'll either get a cheeseburger eventually, or I'll get the sad news of the cheeseburger shortage, and I'll have to figure out something else to eat for lunch.